Jay-Veer-Singh/SMS-Spam-Classifier/README.md

-# SMS-Spam-Classifier
+# SMS Spam Detection Using NLP and Machine Learning

-## Project Summary: SMS Spam Classifier
+## Project Summary: SMS Spam Detection Using NLP and Machine Learning
 Objective: Build a machine learning model that classifies SMS messages as "spam" or "ham" (not spam).

-Dataset Used: SMS spam collection dataset (likely from UCI repository).
+Dataset Used: SMS spam collection dataset

 Total messages: Around 5,572 messages.